app-generator/app-generator/docs/source/developer-tools/dynamic-django/charts.rst

 Dynamic Charts
 ==============

-This page explains how the **Dynamic Charts** feature of **Dynamic Django** can be used to showcase information in any model without coding
+This page explains how to use the **Dynamic Charts** feature of `Dynamic Django Tool <./index.html>`__ that allows to showcase different chart types for any model without coding.

 .. include::  /_templates/components/signin-invite.rst